-- The Municipality of McDougall does not permit the use of travel trailers in place of conventionally built, single detached dwellings.
+- 13.3.1 The Municipality of McDougall does not permit the use of travel trailers in place of conventionally built, single detached dwellings.
 This restriction does not apply to the placement of travel trailers on a property that has an existing single detached dwelling where the trailer functions as an accessory building or where a trailer is placed on a property for storage or for sale.
-In addition, a trailer may be a permitted accessory building where such a building or structure is a permitted use. - 43.03213.3.2 Mobile homes and Park Model Trailers are not permitted as single detached dwellings.
-However, modular homes are allowed so long as they are placed on permanent foundations. - 1303313.3.3 Trailer parks and mobile home parks may be permitted on properties with commercial zoning and regulated by a by-law under the Municipal Act.

-13.03.413.3.4 Upon application, the Municipality may allow the temporary use of a trailer on a property where a building permit may be issued for a main dwelling, and such trailer may be located on the subject property for the period required to construct the main dwelling so long as the period does not exceed three years.
+In addition, a trailer may be a permitted accessory building where such a building or structure is a permitted use. - 13.3.2 Mobile homes and Park Model Trailers are not permitted as single detached dwellings.
+However, modular homes are allowed so long as they are placed on permanent foundations. - 13.3.3 Trailer parks and mobile home parks may be permitted on properties with commercial zoning and regulated by a by-law under the Municipal Act. - 13.3.4 Upon application, the Municipality may allow the temporary use of a trailer on a property where a building permit may be issued for a main dwelling, and such trailer may be located on the subject property for the period required to construct the main dwelling so long as the period does not exceed three years.

-43.0413.4 Home Occupations /and Home Industries
+13.4 Home Occupations and Home Industries

-- 43.04.113.4.1 Home occupations-are businesses that are conducted entirely within a residential dwelling on a residential property and such businesses are considered to be secondary to the principal residential use of the property. - 43.04.213.4.2 Home occupations/and home industries are permitted in all designations and subject to the following: - 43.04.24a) the The business must satisfy all statutory requirements for emissions and waste management; - 43.04.22b) the The business will clearly be secondary and incidental to the residential use; - 43.04.23c) the The business will be conducted by those persons who occupy the dwelling on a permanent basis with not more than.
-A home industry may have up to two additional employees when a home industrythat do not reside in the principal dwelling on the lot; - 43.04.2.4d) there will be sufficientSufficient lot area must exist to accommodate a residence, the associated business and any parking;
+- 13.4.1 Home occupations that are conducted entirely within a residential dwelling on a residential property and such businesses are considered to be secondary to the principal residential use of the property. - 13.4.2 Home occupations and home industries are permitted in all designations and subject to the following: - a) The business must satisfy all statutory requirements for emissions and waste management: - b) The business will clearly be secondary and incidental to the residential use:

-- 43.04.25e) onlyOnly a limited portion of the dwelling will be used for the business when a home occupation; - 43.0426f) where Where the home industry business is located in an accessory building, the size of the building will be limited and lot coverage provisions will not be exceeded; - 43.04.27g) the The residential character and appearance of the property and the neighbourhood will be maintained; - 43.04.28h) the The external residential appearance of the dwelling will be maintained and any signs are restricted in size subject to the Municipality's sign by-law; - 43.0429) the The business will be compatible with adjacent residences and the neighbourhood; - 43.04.2.10) the The business will have no negative environmental impacts or adverse effects; - 13.01.2.11k) the The business will not be a high traffic generator; - 43.04.2.12] the The business traffic will not impact negatively upon a provincial Provincial highway; - 43.042-13m) the The business will be a low water user and sewage effluent producer; - 13.042.14n) thereThere will be no outdoor storage or display; - 43.042.15o) for For home occupation, no more than 25% of the total floor area of the dwelling including the basement, shall be used for the business; and - 43.04.2.16p) for For home industry, an accessory building or shop does not generally exceed 300 square metres. - 13.04.313.4.3 The implementing zening byZoning By-law may establishesestablish the uses allowed for each residential-type zone and operational criteria for each type of home business.
+- c) The business will be conducted by those persons who occupy the dwelling on a permanent basis.
+A home industry may have up to two additional employees that do not reside in the principal dwelling on the lot; - d) Sufficient lot area must exist to accommodate a residence, the associated business and any parking; - e) Only a limited portion of the dwelling will be used for the business when a home occupation; - f) Where the home industry business is located in an accessory building, the size of the building will be limited and lot coverage provisions will not be exceeded; - g) The residential character and appearance of the property and the neighbourhood will be maintained; - h) The external residential appearance of the dwelling will be maintained and any signs are restricted in size subject to the Municipality's sign by-law; - i) The business will be compatible with adjacent residences and the neighbourhood; - j) The business will have no negative environmental impacts or adverse effects: - k) The business will not be a high traffic generator; - The business traffic will not impact negatively upon a Provincial highway; - m) The business will be a low water user and sewage effluent producer; - n) There will be no outdoor storage or display; - o) For home occupation, no more than 25% of the total floor area of the dwelling including the basement, shall be used for the business; and - p) For home industry, an accessory building or shop does not generally exceed 300 square metres. - 13.4.3 The implementing Zoning By-law may establish the uses allowed for each residential-type zone and operational criteria for each type of home business.

-13.0513.5 Bed and Breakfasts
+13.5 Bed and Breakfasts

-- 13.05.1_13.5.1___Bed and breakfasts are permitted in any residential designation by rezoning. - 13.05213.5.2 Bed and breakfasts must be a minimum of 0.5 kilometres from an existing bed and breakfast ingre not permitted within the waterfrontWaterfront designation.
+- 13.5.1 Bed and breakfasts are permitted in any residential designation. - 13.5.2 Bed and breakfasts are not permitted within the Waterfront designation.